-CRMS maintains a strong Nordic tradition providing students every range of opportunity, from first experience to high-level competition.
+CRMS maintains a robust Nordic tradition which provides students every range of opportunity, from a first experience to high-level competition.
 Students find gratification in this sport whether they are gliding through the woods or pushing themselves for their personal best.

 Students learn the basics of Nordic skiing on local groomed trails.
 Skiing primarily takes place at the Spring Gulch Trail System

 but also in areas throughout the Roaring Fork Valley.

 The school campus is situated ten minutes from trails that typically open in November.
 With the wide variety of centrally located trail options, the CRMS campus is the ideal location for students to grow their Nordic skills or just have fun out on the beautiful trail.
 The Nordic program helps skiers develop their full potential, fulfill their passion for cross-country skiing, and perfect their racing skills.
 Students with varying ability levels race using both classic and skate techniques, with the goal of instilling a sense of passion and adventure for the sport.
 CRMS also houses facilities and equipment specially designed for Nordic training, including purpose-built waxing and tuning facilities dedicated to the competitive ski teams.
 In 2017, our girls' varsity team placed first in the Colorado State Competition.

 The team strives to develop nationally competitive athletes.
 Races occur through the Colorado High School Ski League, and a significant racing focus is placed on the Rocky Mountain Division Junior National qualifying series that culminates with the USSA Junior National Championships, typically held the second week of March.
 Competitions and training have also taken the team to national locations such as Alaska and Minnesota.

 To learn more about Colorado Rocky Mountain School, please join our mailing list

 , request information